-Does the grantee have a current written vehicle maintenance plan for FTA funded rolling stock?
-Does the vehicle maintenance plan include goals and objectives?
-Are the written maintenance plan and preventive maintenance checklists consistent with the current operating fleet?
-Are the maintenance plan and checklists consistent with manufacturers' minimum maintenance requirements for vehicles under warranty?
-How does the track the grantee manufacturer's recommendations and updates on requirements?
+1. Does the grantee have a current written maintenance plan for FTA funded rolling stock?
+Does the plan include goals and objectives?
+Are the plan and preventive maintenance checklists consistent with the current operating fleet?
+Are the plan and checklists consistent with manufacturers' minimum maintenance for vehicles requirements under warranty?
+How does the grantee track the manufacturer's recommendations and updates on requirements?